DJI Mini 4 Pro Obstacle Avoidance Not Working — How to Fix It

 Check These Settings First

-Probably should have opened with this section, honestly — because the majority of cases where obstacle avoidance seems broken are just a settings issue.
-Took me embarrassingly long to figure this out the first time.
+Probably should have opened with this section, honestly.
+The majority of cases where obstacle avoidance seems broken are just a settings issue — not a hardware fault, not a firmware bug.
+Took me an embarrassingly long time to figure this out the first flight it happened.

 Visual Navigation Settings Toggle

 Open DJI Fly.
-Connect to your Mini 4 Pro.
-Tap the three-dot menu icon in the top-right corner to enter Safety settings.
-Scroll down and look for Visual Navigation Settings.
-There’s a master toggle at the top of that submenu.
-If it’s off, every single obstacle avoidance function is disabled — APAS, braking, everything.
-Just off.
-No warning, no indicator on the main flight screen that anything is wrong.
+Connect to the Mini 4 Pro.
+Tap the three-dot menu icon — top-right corner — to get into Safety settings.
+Scroll down to Visual Navigation Settings.
+There’s a master toggle sitting right at the top of that submenu.
+If that toggle is off, everything is disabled.
+APAS, braking, all of it.
+Just gone.
+No indicator on the main flight screen.
+No warning.
+No flashing icon.
+Nothing.

 Tap it on.
-Done.
-That’s it for a significant chunk of people reading this.
+That’s the fix for a surprisingly large chunk of people reading this right now.

-Inside that same menu, you’ll see options for setting obstacle avoidance behavior to Bypass, Brake, or Off.
-Brake makes the drone stop when it detects something.
-Bypass activates APAS 5.0, which attempts to fly around obstacles autonomously.
-Off disables detection entirely during manual flight.
-Make sure you have it set to Brake or Bypass depending on your preference.
+While you’re in that menu, check the behavior setting — options are Bypass, Brake, or Off.
+Brake stops the drone when something gets too close.
+Bypass activates APAS 5.0, which tries to route around obstacles on its own.
+Off kills detection entirely during manual flight.
+Set it to Brake or Bypass.
+Don’t leave it on Off and then wonder why nothing triggers.

 Flight Mode — The Hidden Culprit

-This one gets people constantly.
-When you’re in Sport Mode, obstacle avoidance is completely disabled.
-That’s not a bug.
-DJI made that intentional choice because Sport Mode unlocks higher speeds — up to 54 kph on the Mini 4 Pro — and the sensor processing can’t keep up with obstacle detection at those velocities reliably.
+This one catches people constantly.
+Sport Mode disables obstacle avoidance completely — that’s not a glitch, DJI built it that way intentionally.
+The Mini 4 Pro tops out around 54 kph in Sport, and the sensor processing genuinely can’t keep pace with reliable obstacle detection at those speeds.

-Check the flight mode indicator on the left side of your DJI Fly main screen.
-If it says “S,” you’re in Sport.
-Switch to Normal or Cine mode by toggling the physical switch on the RC-N2 controller (or through the on-screen mode selector on the RC 2).
-Obstacle avoidance immediately re-enables in Normal mode.
+Look at the flight mode indicator on the left side of your DJI Fly screen.
+If it shows “S,” you’re in Sport.
+Switch to Normal or Cine — physical switch on the RC-N2 controller, or through the on-screen mode selector on the RC 2.
+Obstacle avoidance comes back the moment you’re in Normal.

-I once flew an entire 20-minute session in Sport mode wondering why nothing was triggering.
-Landed, noticed the S indicator.
+I once flew an entire 20-minute session wondering why nothing was triggering.
+Landed, glanced at the screen.
+Big S sitting there the whole time.
 Sometimes it’s that simple and that frustrating.
+Don’t make my mistake.

 Tripod Mode and ActiveTrack Behavior